*SPOILER ALERT! *

 (No,

-thank you very much,) she grumbled.
-Her hands ran flat over her long hair,
+thank you very much.)
+Her hands pressed flat against her long hair, trying to

-trying to smooth it down.
+smooth it down.
 (I was wrestling with my covers.
-It was a rough night,
+It was a rough night, if you

 Ian’s